Uninett/nav/NOTES.rst

 verify the connectivity if you want.
 As a result of this, only one step is required to complete the form.

+In addition to this a new verification has been added to the form.
+Prior to this, when adding an IP device based on hostname and the hostname resolved to several IP addresses, the first address returned was chosen for querying the device.
+The form now lists all the IP addresses it found and asks you to choose the one to use.

 Custom attributes on IP devices and locations
 ---------------------------------------------